 - Chew your food slowly, and chew it well

 - Do not eat within 2 hours of your bedtime

 - Don't eat foods that are on the "foods to avoid" list, especially if you do not feel well after eating them

 - Drink fluids slowly

 Noel MB, Thompson M, Wadland WC, Holtrop JS.
-Nutrition and Family Medicine.
+Nutrition and family medicine.
 In: Rakel RE, Rakel DP eds.
 Textbook of Family Medicine.
 8th ed.
-Philadelphia, PA: Saunders Elsevier; 2011:chap 37.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 37.